Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Basic Gear

-Having the right hiking gear is crucial for safety and enjoyment.
-From coastal rainforests to alpine peaks, proper equipment will keep you comfortable and prepared for the region's diverse conditions and unpredictable weather.
+Having the right hiking gear is essential for safety and a rewarding experience.
+Proper equipment keeps you comfortable and ready for changing conditions and weather.

 Hiking Boots/Shoes